dennisbailey/node-express-request-routes/README.md

 ### Exercises

-1. Build a route that takes two numbers and an operator, and will send the user back the result of that function.

-e.g. '/12/add/15' should return 27
-     '10/divide/5' should return 2

-2. Build a route that will take in a search paramater and use the [Giphy API](https://github.com/Giphy/GiphyAPI) to return a gif matched to that search term.
+1. Build a route that will take in a search paramater and use the [Giphy API](https://github.com/Giphy/GiphyAPI) to return a gif matched to that search term.
 Build one route that will take in the search term as a url parameter, and one that takes in information in a POST request body.

-3. SUPER COMBO TIME!!
+1. SUPER COMBO TIME!!
 Try using both [OMDB](http://www.omdbapi.com/) and [Giphy](https://github.com/Giphy/GiphyAPI) to build a route that searches for a film, then uses the information coming back from OMDB to search for a GIF of that film.
 Then send that GIF link back to the client.
 Complex...